chaisql/chai/rfcs/001_context.md

 ### Packages that use an engine

-Since the context is passed only to `engine.Engine#Begin`, only the functions that explicitely need to open a transaction must expect a context themselves.
+Since the context is passed only to `engine.Engine#Begin`, only the functions that explicitly need to open a transaction must expect a context themselves.

 ```go
 package database